-When patients from in and around Midtown East, New York experience painful kidney stones, David Shusterman, MD, offers a variety of treatments to help patients find pain relief and get back to their normal activities.
+When patients from in and around Midtown East, New York and Forest Hills experience painful kidney stones, David Shusterman, MD, offers a variety of treatments to help patients find pain relief and get back to their normal activities.
 If necessary, Dr. Shusterman will perform minimally invasive surgeries like ureteroscopy and percutaneous nephrolithotomy to break up and remove the stones.

 Ureteroscopy is a minimally invasive procedure where a device called a ureteroscopy is inserted through the urethra and bladder to the ureter where the kidney stone is located.
 Once the kidney stone is reached, Dr. Shusterman can use a basket-like device to collect the stone and remove it.
 Alternatively, if the stone is too big to pass through the ureter, he’ll use a laser to break up the stone into smaller pieces.

 Ureteroscopy is considered minimally invasive because it doesn’t require any incisions to be made in your body.
 It’s typically performed as an outpatient procedure, although if the ureteroscopy ends up taking longer than expected or if the stone needs to be broken into smaller fragments before removal, you may need to stay overnight.
 If you’re a good candidate for ureteroscopy, Dr. Shusterman will discuss the procedure with you.
 That includes what to expect and any associated risks.

 During percutaneous nephrolithotomy, Dr. Shusterman will make a small incision in your back to reach the kidneys and ureters to remove kidney stones that are too large to be treated with ureteroscopy or other techniques.

 During the procedure, Dr. Shusterman uses specially designed surgical instruments, including a small and flexible telescope that allows him to see inside your body without the need for a large incision.
 X-ray technology can also be used to locate the stone.